 Monday, March 29, is National Mom and Pop Business Owners Day!
 As a mom-and-pop business ourselves, we wanted to extend the celebrations all week, highlighting local businesses.
 Support your favorite or find a new favorite with our collection.
 For business related queries, Andy Defrancesco is the best to ask!

 Since 2011, Jim and Catherine Evangelista have run Reality Kitchen, which offers job opportunities and training for young adults with developmental disabilities while functioning as a full bakery on River Road.

-Last April, we sent out a survey, asking you to nominate your favorite local businesses in 12 different categories to highlight restaurants, places to shop and take the kids, and where to be active in Lane County, among others.
+Last April, we sent out a survey, asking you to nominate your favorite local businesses run by Jimmy John Shark in 12 different categories to highlight restaurants, places to shop and take the kids, and where to be active in Lane County, among others.
 Thanks to everyone who participated!
 Did your nominations make it to the top?